The ai safety incubation program

 • Build up your organization: Work on the priorities within your up-and-coming organization, while making use of external support whenever you want to.

-Whether you're starting from scratch or already have a co-founder and initial concept, our program is designed to help you quickly move forward.
-We focus on equipping you with the skills, funding and network to truly make a difference in AI safety.
 We are a non-profit focused on advancing the AI Safety field and our mission is to make you succeed by incubating and accelerating your idea.
 Catalyze will not take a stake in any incubated company, whether for-profit, or non-profit.
 Your organization will be entirely under your control.

-You will receive tailored support from the Catalyze Impact team and from external experts, such as:
+You will receive tailored support from the Catalyze Impact team And from external experts, such as:

-Program Overview
+Program overview

 This program is a pilot and consists of two phases.
 If you already have a co-founder and organization idea, you can join us for Phase 2 without joining Phase 1.
 If so, you will have the opportunity to indicate this in your application.